 SMS again only for time-sensitive nudges

 This “layered” approach avoids spamming and creates a consistent flow.
-It is also easier to manage when everything sits in one platform or a unified platform, rather than scattered tools.
+It is also easier to manage when everything sits in one platform or a unified platform, rather than scattered tools, and some businesses also need consistency across messaging apps.

 For bigger pushes, like a product launch, drive traffic to a dedicated landing page via email, then use SMS only for the most engaged segment.
 That is taking advantage of each channel’s strengths without wasting budget.